lorieide/microsoft-graph-docs/concepts/data-connect-skills-finder-template.md

 This happens after a short delay from the last keystroke, until the current term is submitted by pressing "Enter".
 For certain suggested words, the application can also display a list of related term suggestions, as shown in the image below.
 ![An image that shows how to search using the autocomplete option and suggestions](images/data-connect-templates-skills-autocomplete.png)

-**Using search domains for skills inference and search results matching**
+**Use search domains for skills inference and search results matching**

 The application supports searching in multiple domains, e.g., Software Engineering, Data Science, Healthcare, Oil and Gas, and so on.
 The search operation has the option of enabling only the domains that are of interest to the user.
 The inferred skills differ depending on which domains are enabled.